eric-wbl/grafana-password-generator-panel/README.md

-## wbl test Panel Plugin for Grafana
+## wbl password generator Panel Plugin for Grafana

 Using Docker:
 1. Clone the repository and `cd` to it